 In the Nicaraguan cigar factories, the cigars have their name after their shape.
 Like one shaped like a rocket is called “torpedo.”
 The GGI cigar factory where we visited makes many different kinds of cigars.
 A significant portion of their production goes to export, primarily to Connecticut, United States.
 They also have an exclusive patent for one particularly unique shaped cigar, meaning no other factory can produce the same shaped cigar.

 The Making Process of Genuine Nicaraguan Cigars

 The employees work in female/male teams of two.
 The man makes the first phase, and the woman does the finalizing.
 From the picture on the left below you can guess why.

-The employees have strict rules during the working hours.
+The employees have strict rules during working hours.
 They’re not even allowed to talk to each other.
 There was a sign on the wall which said that talking is allowed only on breakfast and lunchtime.
-Even though they’re not allowed to talk, they are authorized to smoke some cigars when working.
+Also though they’re not allowed to talk, they are authorized to smoke some cigars when working.
 The working hours are from 7 am to 5.30 pm.
 All workers have a target amount of cigars made in a day.
 If you don’t meet that goal, I believe you’ll quickly be out of a job.

 All the finished products are then stored in cooling rooms for three months before they are sold, hand packed, and exported out of the factory.
 In the cooling chambers, there was every shaped, sized, colored, and tasting cigar you could imagine – shelves after shelves.
 Those rooms would have been a paradise for any cigar enthusiast, for sure.

 Buying Smokable Souvenirs From a Cigar Factory in Nicaragua